 Muriel: (Deadpan) Well, at least you're comfy.

-Eustace: (Now inside a fridge inside the whale's mouth) I found the fridge!
+Eustace: (Now inside a fridge inside the whale's mouth) I found the refrigerator!

-"I'm glad everything worked out ok."
-"But the whale's got me Ma." "(Smiles) I'm glad everything worked out ok."
+"I'm glad everything worked out okay."
+"But the whale's got me Ma."
+Beat. "(Smiles) I'm glad everything worked out okay."

 The episode where the computer gets a virus and Courage has to go inside is pure hilarity.
 Especially when Muriel accidentally clicks on an adult website.
 Courage's reaction is priceless.

-The crazy error messages that appear when the computer first gets innfected.
+The crazy error messages that appear when the computer first gets infected.
 "6x4=BOB!"

 Computer: If Johnny has three apples and Davie has two apples, why don't they just shut up and eat?